jahrik/home_lab/ghost/stories/2u_mini_itx_zfs_nas_docker_build.md

 ![cpu_cooler_bottom.jpg](https://github.com/jahrik/home_lab/blob/master/ghost/images/2u_shredder/cpu_cooler_bottom.jpg?raw=true)
 ![cpu_cooler_top.jpg](https://github.com/jahrik/home_lab/blob/master/ghost/images/2u_shredder/cpu_cooler_top.jpg?raw=true)

 This took some time to get a connection on the screws to fasten it to the board.
-You have to use the small holed at the top to fit the screw driver in and I wasn't smart enough at the time to think about removing the fan from the unit while installing and adding it back on later.
+You have to use the small holes at the top to fit the screw driver in and I wasn't smart enough at the time to think about removing the fan from the unit while installing and adding it back on later.
 I think that might help.
 ![cpu_cooler_barely_fits.jpg](https://github.com/jahrik/home_lab/blob/master/ghost/images/2u_shredder/cpu_cooler_barely_fits.jpg?raw=true)

 The motherboard.